Synopsik/DiscordBot/README.md

 Run either

-1. through the main.py file
+1. Through the main.py file

-or
+Or

-2. through the main_simple.py file
+2. Through the main_simple.py file

-or
+Or

-3. through a python console, instantiate DiscordBot() on its own from bots/discordbots.py or store into a var `bot = DiscordBot()`
+3. Through a python console, instantiate DiscordBot() on its own from bots/discordbots.py or store into a var `bot = DiscordBot()`

 ## Simple Bot Instructions

 Instructions to run a Discord bot from a single file

-Example: main_simple.py
+Example file: main_simple.py

 ### Get Discord Token

 1. Login to Discord and create a private server

-1. Follow [this link](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot account and get your token
+2. Follow [this link](https://discordpy.readthedocs.io/en/stable/discord.html) to create a bot account and get your token

 3. Invite it to your server

 ### Setup Project

-1. Create a new project directory ..\Projects\DiscordBot\
+4. Create a new project directory ..\Projects\DiscordBot\

+5. * Shift+Right Click inside the new folder
+   * Select `Open PowerShell`
-2. Shift+Right Click inside the new folder and select `Open PowerShell` (or Open a terminal and move to directory `cd ..\Projects\DiscordBot\`)
+   * (or Open a terminal and `cd ..\Projects\DiscordBot\`)

-3. Create a virtual environment to hold our libraries `python -m venv bot-env`
+6. Create a virtual environment to hold our libraries `python -m venv bot-env`

-4. Enter virtual environment `.\bot-env\Scripts\activate` on Windows, `source bot-env/bin/activate` on Linux
+7. Enter virtual environment `.\bot-env\Scripts\activate` on Windows, `source bot-env/bin/activate` on Linux

-5. Install libraries `pip install -U discord.py, python-dotenv`
+8. Install libraries `pip install -U discord.py, python-dotenv`
 > [!Note]
 > discord.py is used to operate bot
 >
 > python-dotenv is used to interact with .env files

-6. Create environment file through text editor, save as all files and name it .env
+9. Create environment file through text editor, save as all files and name it .env
 ```
 # example .env file
 BOT_TOKEN="TOKEN_EXAMPLE_CODE"